 Don’t let balance become a synonym for mediocrity.
 Balance is a retreat.
 Passion is an advance.
 So passionately pursue all you do.

-If you’re intrigued by how to better manage your time, energy and priorities, I’m opening the High Impact Leader course for new registrations again in mid-May 2017.
+If you’re intrigued by how to better manage your time, energy and priorities, I’d love for you to check out my course, The High Impact Leader.

 3. Pursue health